 Environmental Threat beyond McMahon Line

-The impending danger of bursting of an artificial lake/dam on the Pareechu River in the Tibet Autonomous Region of People’s Republic of China has been subsided.
-Indian government, policy makers and security analysts were on tenterhooks till the danger was hovering over their head.
-The situation was in fact no less serious that the traditional military threat emanating from across the frontiers.
+The impending danger of bursting of an artificial lake/dam on the Pareechu River in the Tibet Autonomous Region of the People’s Republic of China has been subsided.
+The Indian government, policymakers and security analysts were on tenterhooks till the danger was hovering over their head.
+The situation was in fact no less serious than the traditional military threat emanating from across the frontiers.

 The impact of climate change in the Tibetan highland, the lifeblood of half of the World’s population, is no more a distant hypothesis.
 Geographically, India’s location makes it highly vulnerable to environmental threats originating from that region.
 The unstable reservoir formed due to landslide on Pareechu River, a tributary of the Sutlej River, during mid-July was, in fact, big enough to create havoc on the Indian side.
 This is one of the hundreds of ticking liquid bombs waiting to explode in coming years on both sides of the Himalayas.

 The Himalayan ecological degradation is due to unmindful anthropogenic pressures in the form of unsustainable use of ecological resources for rapid urbanization and militarization of Himalayas.
-The Second Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) had predicted that increased temperature and seasonal variability in precipitation are expected to result in accelerated recession of glaciers and increased danger from GLOFs in Himalayas.
-IPCC had predicted in 2001 that there will be a ‘wide spread increase in the risk of flooding for many human settlement’ especially in developing countries.
+The Second Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) had predicted that increased temperature and seasonal variability in precipitation are expected to result in the accelerated recession of glaciers and increased danger from GLOFs in the Himalayas.
+The IPCC had predicted in 2001 that there would be a ‘widespread increase in the risk of flooding for many human settlements’, especially in developing countries.
 The UN has also estimated that by 2025 over half of the people living in developing countries will be highly vulnerable to natural disasters.
 This prediction act as a precautionary approach to be followed by the governments.
 Unfortunately, awareness in Indian government establishment about GLOFs is non-existent, to say the least.

 This unusual incident indicates that if not monitored in time, the river systems may be a grave environmental threat.
-Real time and quick information on natural disasters like these must be shared in border regions.
-In 2002, after much deliberation India and China signed a MoU to help in forecasting floods caused by the Brahmaputra in northeastern India.
+Real-time and quick information on natural disasters like these must be shared in border regions.
+In 2002, after much deliberation, India and China signed an MoU to help in forecasting floods caused by the Brahmaputra in northeastern India.
 The status of the Brahmaputra (Tsangpo in Tibet) is being received through e-mail twice a day.
-Way back in 1954 both the countries had signed a MoU to share hydrological data but unfortunately the border war between the two in 1962 halted the progress.
+Way back in 1954 both the countries had signed a MoU to share hydrological data but unfortunately, the border war between the two in 1962 halted the progress.

-Meanwhile, a six member Indian delegation is invited by the Chinese government to visit Tibet and discuss various options to prevent recurrence of such a situation.
+Meanwhile, a six-member Indian delegation is invited by the Chinese government to visit Tibet and discuss various options to prevent recurrence of such a situation.
 India and China must agree to share information on river data and developmental projects to be taken or is on progress on all the rivers and streams that originate from Tibet.
-As precautionary approach, they must discuss lowering of water levels in the lakes, installation of state-of-the art warning system or alert people living in the danger zone much ahead of time.
+As a precautionary approach, they must discuss the lowering of water levels in the lakes, installation of state-of-the-art warning system or alert people living in the danger zone much ahead of time.
 As ecology comes under the Ministry of External Affairs and a member from MEA in the team to visit Tibet, one would expect that both countries need trust and comprehensive agreements to face the challenge of Himalayan ecological degradation.